claudiarella/academic-kickstart/content/talk/2017-12-01/index.md

 # "https://agenda.infn.it/event/14661/"

 # Location of event.
-location = "Building 36, Room B1, INFN-LNF, Frascati, Italy"
+location = "INFN - LNF, Frascati, Italy"

 # Is this a featured talk? (true/false)
 featured = false